 Dr John McGarry, the University of BoltonThe United Kingdom is one of the oldest in the world and yet many of its most important facets are not well known.
 John McGarry teaches and writes about the UK constitution and in this talk he discussed some important aspects of it.

-Thursday 5 July – Ken Pye, well-known Liverpool local historian presented the story of the Slave Trade in Liverpool on at 10.30 am in Christ Church.
+Thursday 5 July – Ken Pye, well-known Liverpool local historian presented the story of the Slave Trade in Liverpool.

 Who are Odin, Thor and Loki?
 Where is Valhalla?
 What are the Valkyrie and to which of the nine worlds are they riding?
 Norse Mythology is ancient and has its roots in the Germanic world, not just Scandinavia.
 It’s full of amazing and dramatic characters who have fascinated and influenced many leaders, authors and composers.